mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 echo $#
 ```

-we save our script called 'showargv.sh' and change the permission for it, then we run the script:
+we save our script as 'showargv.sh' and change the permission for it, then we run the script:

 ```
 $ ./showargv.sh first second